dupgit/sauvegarde/README.md

   with "serveur"'s main sauvegarde server.
 * "serveur" is the main sauvegarde server.
 Each client communicates with it and it keeps every chunks of every files with their attributes.
-* "restauration" is a tool that will provide the ability to restore some files or paths to some locations.
+* "restaure" is a tool that will provide the ability to restore some files or paths to some locations.
 It communicates directly with "serveur" main's sauvegarde server.